ianloefgren/project1/README.md

 This project requires the standard c library random, as well as c library time.h, which both are standard and included with c and c++ compilers.

 # System Requirements
-This program should run on all operating systems.
+This program wil run on all Unix systems (Linux and OSX).

 # Contributors
-Ates Goral, for code to generate a string of random characters.
+Ates Goral - code to generate a string of random characters.
+Tanner Quigley - code to obscure characters entered in password fields.
+Github user mediumrarecutlet - implementation of account delete function

 #Open Issues/Bugs
 See the issues tab for open bugs and feature requests.